nd265/viz/_sources/viz.md

 Therefore, the oscillating pattern in CO$_{\text{2}}$ matches up fairly closely with the two seasons.

-As you might have noticed from the code used to create the final visualization of the `co2_df` data frame, we construct the visualizations in `ggplot` with layers.
+As you might have noticed from the code used to create the final visualization of the `co2_df` data frame, we used `axis=alt.Axis(tickCount=4)` to add the lines in the background to better visualise and map the values on the axis to the plot.
-New layers are added with the `+` operator, and we can really add as many as we would like!

 A useful analogy to constructing a data visualization is painting a picture.
 We start with a blank canvas,
 and the first thing we do is prepare the surface for our painting by adding primer.
-In our data visualization this is akin to calling `ggplot` and specifying the data set we will be using.
+In our data visualization this is akin to calling `alt.Chart` and specifying the data set we will be using.
 Next, we sketch out the background of the painting.
 In our data visualization,
-this would be when we map data to the axes in the `aes` function.
+this would be when we map data to the axes in the `encode` function.
 Then we add our key visual subjects to the painting.
 In our data visualization,
-this would be the geometric objects (e.g., `geom_point`, `geom_line`, etc.).
+this would be the geometric objects (e.g., `mark_point`, `mark_line`, etc.).
 And finally, we work on adding details and refinements to the painting.
 In our data visualization this would be when we fine tune axis labels, change the font, adjust the point size, and do other related things.